TentaTonny/Replicating_Hal-X/README.md

 # Benchmarking

-benchmarking code is provided in the designated notebook
+benchmarking code is provided in the designated benchmarking_hal-x.ipynb notebook